kpillay/PiNEbox/README.md

 2. At the end of the file, add the line `enable_uart=1`, then save and close.
 3. Reboot the pi and the activity LED should now turn on.

-### Installing a virtual keyboard for the touch screen.
+### Installing a virtual keyboard for the touch screen
 The matchbox-keyboard is chosen here.
 To install it and create a shortcut on the toolbar:
 1. Install keyboard by typing in the Pi Terminal `sudo apt-get install matchbox-keyboard`.
 2. Reboot the pi